dojo/docs/dojox/app.rst

     // simple composite view which loads all views and shows the default "main":{
-      // all views in the main scene will be bound to the user model "models": [],
+      // all views in the main view will be bound to the user model "models": [],
       "template": "simple.html",
       "defaultView": "main",
       "defaultTransition": "slide",
-      // the views available to this scene
+      // the child views available to this view "views": {
-      "views": {
         "main":{
           "template": "./views/simple/main.html"